 - tangible user interfaces (TUI)

-For relevant conferences, research papers and books have a look at: Finding Papers.
+For relevant conferences, research papers and books have a look at: Research.

-To get a better idea about the course and the kind of prototypes that are developed have a look at the projects page with student work from previous editions of this course.
+The best way to learn about the course and its outcomes is to look at the projects page with student work from previous editions of this course.

 Participants of the course should acquire the following knowledge and skills: